Parliament Act 2025

 You could also call this:

 You can use certain documents to help understand what a law means.
 These documents are about what happened in Parliament.
-You can use them in court, but only to understand the law, not to question what Parliament did.
-You can look at these documents as evidence or take notice of them.
-This can include making comments based on what the documents say.
-This is allowed under Sections 18 and 19 and the Bill of Rights 1688, as long as you are not questioning Parliament's actions.
+You can look at these documents in court, but only to understand the law, not to question what Parliament did.
+You can use these documents as evidence or talk about them in court.
+This helps the court understand what the law is trying to say.
+It is based on sections like Sections 18 and 19, and the Bill of Rights 1688.
+The court can look at these documents to make sense of the law.
+This is allowed, as long as it is only to understand the law.
+It does not affect what Parliament did.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.